-Kate Bock Sizzles In Skimpy White Bikini For Sports Illustrated Swimsuit Cover Photo
+Kate Bock Sizzles In Skimpy White Bikini For ‘Sports Illustrated Swimsuit’ Calendar Cover Photo

 The picture was clearly well-received by the Instagram community, as her loyal followers hit the like button nearly 3,000 times within 30 minutes after it went live.

-Kate’s fans have gotten a glimpse of her sexy figure lately, as reported by The Inquisitr.
-In the snap, the model sported a casual, yet revealing ensemble that included a grey hoodie paired with white thong-styled underwear.
-Kate exposed her smooth, tanned skin on her legs and backside as she held a cup of coffee in her hand.
+Kate’s fans have gotten some looks at her sexy figure lately, as reported by The Inquisitr.
+In a previous snap, the model sported a casual, yet revealing, ensemble that included a gray hoodie paired with white thong-styled underwear.
+Kate exposed the smooth, tanned skin on her legs and backside as she held a cup of coffee in her hand.